 - Prevent some asthma attacks.

 the frequency and severity of some attacks.

 You may not be able to avoid or even want to avoid all your

 asthma triggers.
-However, you can identify many things that trigger your
+But you can identify many things that trigger your

 - Monitoring your lung function (peak expiratory flow).
 Your lungs will not work as well when you are around a